a-sync/game-server-watcher/README.md

  * more integrations: slack, ms teams, twillio (email, sms)
  * web ui to manage & configure the servers and bots
  * put custom information in the channel name (online status indicator, number of players, map)
- * github action workflows to deploy to other cloud providers (azure, aws cdk, etc.)
+ * github action workflows to deploy to other cloud providers (azure, aws, etc.)

 **[Back to top](#table-of-contents)**